Dashboard Phase 3 Module 1: B2C vs B2B

 The women who advance fastest are the ones who pick a path that makes sense for their life right now—not the perfect path, but a reasonable one—and then work it with everything they have.

-You can change paths.
-You can expand paths.
-You can start in B2C and move to B2B after two years.
+You can move between paths.
+You can start in a W2 B2B role and move to 1099 after building your skills.
 The first step isn't the final step.
 It's just the first one.

 Why I chose B2B—and why it might be right for you: